 One of many experienced fishing outfitters throughout the state, the Sheppards (including their 10-year-old daughter, who loves stand-up paddleboard fishing) have been leading guided tours for fishers of all skill levels since 2003.
 Little Creek offers year-round multiple-day tours for steelhead, bass and trout along the Lower Deschutes River (which stretches from Pelton Dam near Madras, north to the mouth of the Columbia River), as well as Eastern Oregon’s John Day and Grande Ronde rivers, and the Sandy River (which flows from Mt.
 Hood to the Columbia River Gorge).

 Eastern Oregon’s rivers have lower flows and typically run through late November, then tend to freeze and be suitable again for fishing later in the winter, around February.
-Meanwhile, the Rogue, Umpqua, Sandy, Metolius, Deschutes, coastal rivers and others don’t tend to freeze and typically offer stellar fishing during the winter months.
+Meanwhile, the Rogue, Umpqua, Sandy, Metolius, Deschutes and coastal rivers don’t usually freeze and typically offer stellar fishing during the winter months.
+The Deschutes River does not get a winter steelhead run, so look for summer steelhead here.
+The best winter steelhead fishing in Oregon can be found in coastal rivers and streams, peaking in January.

-Wherever you choose to go, beginners are in good hands with a guide, since all-inclusive trips include the expertise, gear and logistics so you can enjoy the simple pleasures of the trip: casting, floating, wildlife spotting, hot soup and coffee, and the relief of unplugging from the daily grind.
-“Catching fish is a bonus, but why pressure yourself,” Mia says.
+Wherever you choose to go and whatever kind of fish you’re casting for, beginners are in good hands with a guide, since all-inclusive trips include the expertise, gear and logistics so you can enjoy the simple pleasures of the trip: casting, floating, wildlife spotting, hot soup and coffee, and the relief of unplugging from the daily grind.
+“Catching fish is a bonus, but why pressure yourself,” Sheppard says.
 “Just sit back, relax and enjoy the experience.”

 There are more than 200 fishing guides and outfitters in Oregon, including Mah-Hah Outfitters in Eastern Oregon, ROE Outfitters in Klamath Falls, Northwest Fly Fishing Outfitters in Portland, Trout Creek Outfitters in Creswell (near Eugene), Summer Run Guide Service (North Umpqua) and The Fly Fishing Shop Outfitters in Welches, near Mt.
 Hood.